alttch/eva3/doc/framework-development.rst

 Special server events
 ---------------------

-The events are automatically sent to all clients with web socket sessions opened.
-The client MUST either process events or ignore them:
+The special server events are automatically sent to all clients with web socket sessions opened.
+The client MUST either process events or ignore them.

+A server event looks like:

 .. code:: json